The award winning Stanley Reid 5 mile Classic returns in 2022

 After a Covid enforced break in 2020 and a virtual option in 2021, Sperrin Harriers are delighted to announce that the 2022 Stanley Reid 5 mile classic is now open for registration and will take place on Friday 5th August from Loughry campus, Cookstown.

-Now in its 17th year the Stanley Reid Memorial 5 Mile Classic takes place on Friday 3rd August 2018, from Loughry Campus Cookstown, at 7.30 pm.
+Now in its 19th year the Stanley Reid Memorial 5 Mile Classic takes place on Friday 5th August 2022, from Loughry Campus Cookstown.
 It is dedicated to the memory of Stanley Reid, a fine runner in his own right who organised the first 5 mile classic in 2002.
 He was also instrumental in the formation of Cookstown Harriers, later to become Sperrin Harriers.

 Many thanks to our main sponsor, Henry Brothers (Magherafelt) Ltd, for helping to make this event possible.

 The course starts and finishes within the grounds of Loughry Campus, and covers the scenic country roads around Cookstown.
 It is an undulating but fast route, suitable for runners of all abilities, and also ideal for those with ambitions of a quick time.
 In addition, the course is measured and certified by Athletics NI, and the event will be chip timed.

 Race entry is £15 for affiliated runners, and £17 for those unaffiliated.
 The minimum age for participants is 15.

 This race is suitable for all abilities; if you have just started running, this is an opportunity for you to test yourself over a classic road race distance or you can simply run the distance at your ease and have some fun with family and friends;- if you are a seasoned runner then you probably already know that this is a race not to be missed, with the course being undulating but fast and therefore a quick time is guaranteed to anyone taking part.
 Many a PB has been set here.